ARM-software/ebbr/source/chapter2-uefi.rst

    * - Graphical console
      - Platforms with a graphical device are not required to expose it as a graphical console.
    * - `EFI_DISK_IO_PROTOCOL`
-     - Rarely used interface that isn't required for EBBR use cases
+     - Rarely used interface that isn't required for EBBR use cases.
    * - `EFI_PXE_BASE_CODE_PROTOCOL`
      - Booting via the Preboot Execution Environment (PXE) is insecure.
        Loading via PXE is typically executed before launching the first UEFI application.